Data Engineering — Tue Mar 03

 if not raw_records:

-logger.warning(f"{name}: empty response")
+logger.warning(f"{name}: empty response from EIA")

 results.append({"series": name, "error": "empty response"})